ehauckdo/AIWoof/manual/AgentProgramming.md

 Your agent class is required to implement a number of functions that will be called by the aiwolfpy library.

-getName(self): returns the name of the agent (string)
+`getName(self)`: returns the name of the agent (string)

-initialize(self, base_info, diff_data, game_setting): this function is called before a game starts. base_info, diff_data and game_setting contains importanto information about the current game.
+`initialize(self, base_info, diff_data, game_setting)`: this function is called before a game starts. base_info, diff_data and game_setting contains important information about the current game.
 The contents of it are described in the next section.
 Note that this function is different from the __init__ one.
+Returns `None`.

-update(self, base_info, diff_data, request): this function is always called just before the agent is requested to provide some information (e.g. a statement for the current day phase).
+`dayStart(self)`: called at the start of the day.
+Returns `None`.

-dayStart(self): called at the start of the day.
+`talk/whisper(self)`: should return a full sentence according to the protocol in the string format (the content builder library can be used to generate valid sentences).
+Returns `str`.

-talk, whisper: should return a full sentence according to the protocol in the string format (the content builder library can be used to generate valid sentences)
+`vote/attack/divine/guard(self)`: should return an ID (integer) of one of the agents.
+Returns `int`.

-vote, attack, divine, guard: should return an ID (integer) of one of the agents
+`finish(self)`: called when the game finishes.
+Returns `None`.

-finish(self): called when the game finishes
+`update(self, base_info, diff_data, request)`: after `initialize` is called and the game starts, the aiwolfpy library always make pair of calls to your agent: first the update function, and then some other function (e.g. talk).
+The update allows your agent to process new information from the environment, while the second function represents the actual action your agent has to perform at that point of the game.
+Returns `None`.

 ## Content builder